 The best platform, I believe, is WordPress.
 Since 2012, all website designs my team and I do have been on WordPress.
 (WordPress.org not WordPress.com).

-Starting out, you can buy a WordPress template and install WordPress on Bluehost, with your template.
+Starting out, you can buy a WordPress template and install WordPress on your hosting account, with your template.
 WordPress is the number one content management system worldwide, used by business large and tiny.
 It’s open-source software, rather than proprietary, which means anyone can download it and install it for their use.